 The Committee received regular reports from the internal auditor.
-It reviewed the key findings from the outcome of individual internal audit reviews completed under the 2019 risk-based internal audit plan and monitored the implementation of audit recommendations.
-It approved the 2020 internal audit plan.
-It also approved the use of the NTMA Internal Audit Charter which now includes specific reference as applying to the SBCI.
+It reviewed the key findings from the outcome of individual internal audit reviews completed under the 2020 risk-based internal audit plan and monitored the implementation of audit recommendations.
+It approved the 2021 internal audit plan.
+It also approved the internal audit plan and approved an Internal Audit Charter for use in SBCI.
 The Committee reviewed the effectiveness of the internal auditor.
 The Committee meets privately with the NTMA Head of Internal Audit without management present at least annually.